tiggreen/tik.dev/content/pages/about.md

 draft: false
 ---

-I'm interested in developer tools, side-projects and how we build software now will change in the future.
+I'm interested in developer tools and site-reliability engineering.
 In my free time, I try to write, watch movies and play soccer.

 Here are some other things about me that you might want to know: